makiyamad/teamaki/README.md

 # teamaki - UI
-Order Taking System - TechyMaki
+Order Taking System

 This is the UI layer of the TeaMaki site.

-This is a sample application created to play with Visual Studio Code, PlantUML, Blazor, .NET Core, HTML, CSS, Razor, and BlazorStyled.
+TeaMaki is a sample application created to play with Visual Studio Code, PlantUML, Blazor, .NET Core, HTML, CSS, Razor, and BlazorStyled.